BinaryMuse/coffeescript-primer/README.md

 EventEmitter = require('events').EventEmitter;
 ```

-As an aside, note you can leave out commas when defining an object literal.
+As an aside, note you can leave out curly braces and commas when defining an object literal.

 Loops and Comprehensions
 ------------------------